 Eligibility: Pay to build, remodel, expand, or operate a childcare facility for employees or pay for childcare through a qualified childcare facility.

-Finding reliable and affordable childcare is a challenge for many working parents, but the IRS provides tax credits to employers who make that easier.
+Finding reliable and affordable childcare is challenging for many working parents, but the IRS provides tax credits to employers who make that easier.
 Businesses that spend money on one or more of the following may qualify for the Employer-Provided Childcare Facilities and Services Tax Credit:

 - Building, remodeling, or expanding a childcare facility for employee use.